 - Demonstrate an ability to work individually in researching, synthesizing, and preparing for seminars and written course work.

 - Operate effectively as part of a team, contributing to group discussion or class presentation.

 - Strengthen students' skills in research and essay writing based on Chinese-language primary and secondary sources.

 |Scheduled Learning And Teaching Activities||Lecture||10||2:00||20:00||2 hours present in person.|

 |Scheduled Learning And Teaching Activities||Small group teaching||10||1:00||10:00||Student-led seminar.|

 |Scheduled Learning And Teaching Activities||Drop-in/surgery||3||1:00||3:00||Presentation preparation and essay surgery.|

 Teaching Rationale And Relationship

-All sessions are designed as a 2-hours survey lecture followed by a 1-hour student-led seminar.
+All sessions are designed as a 2-hours survey lecture (present in person) followed by a 1-hour student-led seminar.

 1) Lectures provide students with an interdisciplinary introduction to key themes related to the study of Chinese culture, history, politics, religions and society.